cmzzdev/next-fast-food/README.md

 npx prisma studio
 ```

-Check Seeding Prisma doc for fill database registers
+Check Seeding Prisma doc for fill database registers.
 When you have the seed file (prisma/seed.ts) you can execute this command

 ```
 npx prisma db seed